aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 sub Dict = Dict
 ```

-generated core for `useHold` would be
+generated core would be

 ```haskell
 useHold :: forall (c :: Constraint).
 (Hold c => c) => Dict (Hold c) -> Dict c useHold = \ (@ c) _ (d :: Dict (Hold c)) -> case c of Dict i -> Dict (i `cast` <Co:2>)
 ```

+Notice how the dictionary for `Hold c => c` in `useHold`'s definition is simply ignored.
+We really don't want this to
-But we don't want this to happen - we are going to distinguish defined instance from undefined by
+happen - after all, the whole idea is to distinguish satisfied constraints from unsatisfied ones by looking at the
-looking at the passed `Hold c => c` constraint.
-Currently, we always work with `$p1Hold` which gives
+passed dictionary for `Hold c => c`.
+At the moment we are always dealing with `$p1Hold`, which gives us no information
-us no information at all.
+at all.

-To prevent ghc from dropping this constraint we need to make it non-trivial, but at the same time we
+To prevent ghc from dropping the constraint we need to hide the fact that `c` is the superclass of `Hold c`, so that ghc
+wouldn't be able to solve `Hold c => c` with `$p1Hold` at the definition of `Optionally`.
+However it should be available
-need it to be trivial at the call side so it would be always solved.
-So we should make ghc forget that
+at the call side as we need `Hold c => c` would always be satisfied there.
+Thus, the goal is to make ghc forget that `c`
-`c` is the supreclass of `Hold c` when defining `optionalDict`, but at call side it should know that again.
+is the supreclass of `Hold c` when defining `Optionally`, but leave that information available at call side.

-We cannot control exporting of superclasses, but there is another possibility: instead of making ghc
+I don't know any way to control exporting of superclasses (and doubt that one could exist), but there is another
-forget about `Hold`s superclass we can make ghc not-yet-know about it by putting forward declaration
+~~terrible hack~~ option: instead of making ghc forget about `Hold`'s superclass we would make ghc not-yet-know about it
-of `Hold` into `.hs-boot` file and giving it no superclass.
+by putting forward declaration of `Hold` without its superclass into `.hs-boot` file.

-Module defining `optionalDict` would `{-# SOURCE #-}`-import `Hold` so it would be an abstract class,
+The module defining `Optionally` would `{-# SOURCE #-}`-import `Hold` so that it would be an abstract class without any
-whereas at useside `Hold` would be imported normally and `Hold c => c` would be trivial again.
+information about superclasses available, whereas at the use side `Hold` would be imported normally and `Hold c => c`

-So we would have something like this
+would be trivial.

+The whole thing looks something like that

 ```haskell
 -- Data/Constraint/Optional/Hold.hs-boot